-- Start by preparing the rice first in an Instant Pot (or see package for cooktop directions).
+- Start by preparing the rice in an Instant Pot (or see package for cooktop directions).
+Rinse the rice.
 Place the rice, water and salt in the Instant Pot.
-Press the pressure cook button on the panel for Rice, cook 15 minutes, release the steam naturally for 10 minutes, uncover and fluff with a fork.
-Keep warm with cover on until stir-fry is done.
+Press the pressure cook button on the panel for Rice, and cook for 15 minutes.
+Release the steam naturally for 10 minutes.
+Uncoverer and fluff with a fork.
+Keep warm and covered until stir-fry is done.

-- Place tofu in a strainer with a weighted bowl to release some liquid from the tofu.
+- Place tofu in a strainer with a weighted bowl (or tofu press) to release some liquid from the tofu.
 Place the arame in a measure cup and cover with 1 cup water.

-- Heat 1 tablespoon olive oil in a non stick pan (or wok).
-Cook the shallots for 2 minutes, add the red pepper, carrots and cook for 5 – 7 minutes.
+- Heat 1 tablespoon olive oil in a non-stick pan (or wok).
+Cook the shallots for 2 minutes: add the red pepper and carrots and cook for 5 minutes.

-- Add the mushrooms, bok choy, green onions and cook an additional 7 - 8 minutes.
+- Add the mushrooms, bok choy and green onions and cook an additional 7 - 8 minutes.
 Remove from the pan and place in a covered bowl to keep warm.